Challenges Selling Solutions for Cyber Risk

 Share This TechTip

-Here’s the bottom line: If you want to win more sales or increase the sales you do win, your prospect needs to understand their level of risk if they’ll ever understand the full value of your solution (whatever it may be).
+If you want to win more sales or increase deal sizes, your prospect needs to understand their level of risk to see the full value of your solution.

 A Quick Flashback